 - Use Blueprint, the involvement management system, to manage your organization and promote events.

-Leadership representatives from your organization will be required to go through annual leadership training.
-This training is usually scheduled during the Second Week of Fall Quarter to ensure that you have the tools you need to start the year, meet important members of our staff, and the RSO Leader community, as well as gain more leadership skills.
+Both are usually scheduled during the first few weeks of Fall Quarter to ensure that you have the tools you need to start the year, meet important members of our staff, and the RSO Leader community, as well as gain more leadership skills.

 The Center for Leadership and Involvement produces a printed resource guide for RSO leaders to read and use as a tool to help you successfully lead your student organization.
 Use the Resource Guide in tandem with this website, your advisor, and the Center for Leadership and Involvement staff to help you build a great organization and have a successful year.

-Read more about the policies that apply to student comportment and activity.
+Learn more about specific Forms & Policies that apply to student comportment and activity.

 Learn more about your RSO financial account which includes your fiscal responsibilities as an RSO (tax-exemption; deposits; student organization debt reduction program) as well as how to access your account (Blueprint's finance feature; submitting purchase requests; spending funds).